dmulyalin/ttp/docs/source/Match Variables/Functions.rst

 * macro_name(mandatory) - name of macro function to pass match result through

-Macro brings Python language capabilities to match results processing and validation during ttp module execution, as it allows to run custom functions against match results.
-Macro functions referenced by their name in match variable definitions or as a group *macro* attribute.
+Macro brings Python language capabilities to match result processing and validation.
+It allows running custom functions against match results.
+Macro functions are referenced by name in match variable definitions or in a group ``macro`` attribute.

 .. warning:: macro uses python ``exec`` function to parse code payload without imposing any restrictions, hence it is dangerous to run templates from untrusted sources as they can have macro defined in them that can be used to execute any arbitrary code on the system.